top of page

 And when you come from a migrant community that may have deep-rooted beliefs, stigmas and even language barriers when it comes to illness and disease, this can present an extra hindrance to getting a diagnosis and treatment.

-So together with Cancer Research UK, Afrocats have launched our inclusive Cancer Awareness project at the People’s History Museum in Manchester to help girls and women sanctuary seekers of Middle Eastern background and their communities feel empowered to open up during conversations about the ‘Big C’, both among themselves and with healthcare professionals.
+So together with Cancer Research UK, Afrocats have launched our inclusive Cancer Awareness project to help girls and women sanctuary seekers of Middle Eastern sanctuary seeker background feel empowered to open up during conversations about the ‘Big C’, both among themselves and with healthcare professionals.

 Led by Afrocats project assistants Naomi and facilitated by Maisha, our participants shared their experiences around discussing health with their doctors, and shed some light on the facts and figures around cancer, including: